oatlog/oatlog/doc/report/main.typ

 == Non-relational e-matching

 #TODO[expand upon this and upon how egg does things in general]

+#TODO[Alejandro: "“patterns”, then once these match add" -> "“patterns”.
+Once these match, they add"]

 Rewrite rules look for subgraph "patterns", then once these match add new e-classes and e-nodes and join existing e-classes by vertex contraction.
 EqSat involves repeatedly applying a set of rewrite rules, then